davidrpugh/stochastic-expatriate-descent/_posts/2020-03-30-horovod-conda-env.md

 # Summary

+Finding a reproducible process for building Horovod extensions for my deep learning projects was tricky.
+Key to my solution is the use of meta-packages from `conda-forge` to insure that the appropriate compilers are installed and that the resulting Conda environment is aware of the system installed NVIDIA CUDA Toolkit.
+The second key is to use the `--no-binary` flag in the `requirements.txt` file to insure that Horovod is re-built whenever the Conda environment is re-built.

-That's it!
-If you like my approach then you can make use of the template repository on [GitHub](https://github.com/kaust-vislab/horovod-gpu-data-science-project) to get started with you rnext Horovod data science project!
+If you like my approach then you can make use of the template repository on [GitHub](https://github.com/kaust-vislab/horovod-gpu-data-science-project) to get started with your next Horovod data science project!